 However, mainly, audiobooks are for those who have already published or planning to publish a paperback or a Kindle book.
 They can also launch the audio version of their books for better engagements.

 Who isn’t familiar with these!

-Basically, quotes are inspiring, motivational or helpful words spoken by any famous person which is used in order to motivate others.
+Basically, quotes are inspiring, motivational or helpful words spoken by any famous person which is used to motivate others.

 Websites like BrainyQuote generates tonnes lot of traffic by only sharing famous quotes by really famous people.
 And, according to the stats, people do search for such quotes a lot.

-Either you can create your own quotes as contents or, you can use quotes by various famous thinkers, marketers, businessmen, etc.
+Either you can create your own quotes as content or, you can use quotes by various famous thinkers, marketers, businessmen, etc.

 And, people love and look for these types (above image) of quote-on-image format a lot.

 As you would talk to someone face-to-face, live videos are almost a similar kind of thing.
 The only difference is that it is done online by using various platforms like YouTube, Facebook, Instagram, Skype, etc.